Lavedonio/Excel_VBA/README.md

 # Excel_VBA
-A compilation of useful Excel VBA modules I've used throughout my work and personal projects.
+A compilation of useful Excel VBA modules I've used and/or created throughout my work and personal projects.